 Ultrasound is very effective (especially in younger women).
 It is particularly useful when breast tissue is dense.
 In young patients it can be diagnostically more useful than mammography.

-A variety are used and it is useful to understand what they are and the indications for the different techniques used when counselling patients:
+Various procedures are used and it is useful to understand what they are and the indications for the different techniques used when counselling patients:

 - Core needle biopsy (image-guided):